Azure/Ignite2019_IaC_pre-day_docs/README.md

 1. Click the link on the top left to go to **Azure Portal**
 1. Sign in using the **Azure Credentials** provided in the `Environment Details` tab
 1. Once signed in, go to **Resource Groups** under **Favorites** in the left rail.
 You should see two resource groups:
-    - IoC-01-XXXXXX: this resource group contains all the AnsibleVM, LabVMs etc., lab resources.
+    - IoC-01-XXXXXX: this resource group contains all the AnsibleVM, LabVMs, Key Vault etc., lab resources.
 We recommend to put your Cloud Shell storage in this resource group as well.
     - IoC-02-XXXXXX: use this resource group for all assets created in the labs

 1. click >_ in the top bar